DH-Cologne/ILIAS-3DViewer/README.md

-3DViewer
+#3DViewer
+### Warning
+The contents of this repository are currently under development and should not be used in a production environment

 -------------------
 ### Installation
-To install the ILIAS 3D Viewer, go to your ILIAS folder and type the following
+To install the ILIAS 3D Viewer, change directory to your ILIAS folder and type the following

 ```
 mkdir -p Customizing/global/plugins/Services/Repository/RepositoryObject